 GEM is a group of leading corporations, laboratories, universities, and research institutions that enables qualified students from underrepresented communities to pursue graduate education in applied science and engineering.
 GEM provides a large network, financial support, and expert knowledge to help ensure student success in competitive academic and professional environments.

-To find out more about the GEM Consortium, check out the GEM Consortium national webpage.
+To find out more about the GEM Consortium, check out their national webpage and apply to become a GEM fellow.

 Self Graduate Fellows are selected for their vision, career goals, and achievements.
 They are able to set and attain goals, show leadership potential and motivation, and possess a strong work ethic.
 Self Graduate Fellows also demonstrate initiative, passion for achievement and lifelong learning, and make a commitment to participate in the Fellow Development Program.
-Visit the Self Leadership Program page to learn more and see a list of all KU School of Engineering Self Graduate Fellows.
 Students are nominated by their department/program for this award in January each year.

 Chancellor Bernadette Gray-Little created this fellowship, which provides $25,000 of support to each fellow and advanced education in a range of fields.
 Fellows are also involved in professional development workshops and networking opportunities.
 Students are nominated by their department/program for this award in January each year.